The aim of this epic expedition is to cross the African island of Madagascar from peak to sea. The challenges of this are twofold.

 - Forge a route through Madagascar’s wild forests.

 Pic Boby is Madagascar’s second highest and arguably most impressive peak at 2,658m.
 It is a trekking peak so no technical equipment or skills will be required.
 Also known as Pic Imarivolanitra meaning ‘close to the sky’, the peak is at the heart of the island’s Andringitra National Park.
 With its huge granite outcrops, waterfalls and rock formations, Andringitra has been likened to Yosemite.
 Two legendary waterfalls in the region are Riandahy (the Queen) and Riambavy (the King).
-Though often calm and sunny, temperatures can drop and conditions deteriorate.
-A swift reminder of altitude for the team!
+Though often calm and sunny with wide-ranging views over the National Park and beyond, temperatures can drop quickly and conditions deteriorate, a swift reminder of altitude for the team!

-This epic peak to sea is a truly action-packed adventure, ticking all the boxes.
-There are mountains, rivers, waterfalls, scrambles, views, jungles, communities and culture, wild camps, unique species, legends, seclusion and more.
-In the main this expedition is far from roads and offers the intrepid adventurer a huge diversity of landscapes in a short, intense period of time.
+This varied peak to sea expedition is a truly action-packed adventure, ticking all the boxes.
+There are mountains, rivers, waterfalls, scrambles, views, jungles, communities and culture, wild camps, unique species, legends, seclusion and more – perfect for those who want to try new experiences, learn a new skill or can’t decide which activity they want to try next.
+In the main this expedition is far from roads and offers the intrepid adventurer a huge diversity of landscapes in a short, intense period of time, really making the most of your annual leave allowance.

 Colloquially called ‘hot dogs’, the two-person rafts used for the river and white-water section are perfect for expeditionary travel.
 They are robust, stable and capable vessels that are easily controlled – even if you’re new to paddling.
 This rafting route from Pic Boby to the Indian Ocean is rarely explored so you can expect crowds of inquisitive locals on the shore as your team passes through or around your camps.
 Your experienced Secret Compass guide is swift-water rescue qualified, and the river phase also has on-the-ground support from our in-country partners.
 Even if you’re new to rafting, you are welcome to apply for this team.